m7m0od/m7m0od/README.md

   <img src="https://github.com/m7m0od/m7m0od/blob/main/office-932926_1920.jpg" align="right" width="25%"/>

-Software engineer with Bachelor’s degree in Computers & Artificial Intelligence and familiarity with several programming languages.
+Web developer with Bachelor’s degree in Computers & Artificial Intelligence and familiarity with several programming languages.
 Seeking for the position of a Programmer to utilize teamwork and leadership skills in coordinating the effort of programmers.